nilq/tinygrad-rs/README.md

-# smolgrad
+# tinygrad-rs
 You like tinygrad?
 You like Rust?
-You love smolgrad!
+You love tinygrad-rs!